 2265; 2266; 3365, 3366 Special Topics In Biology 4 credits The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.
 2295; 2296; 3395; 3396 Internship In Biology 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
 2298; 2299; 3398; 3399; 4498; 4499 Independent Study In Biology 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
-Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the department.
+Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.
 Business Administration Professors Claycombe, Milstein, J. Olsh (Department Chair), Seidel, and Singer; Assistant Professor McIntyre; Senior Lecturer Carter; Lecturer McDonald.
 Areas of particular teaching interest: Professor Claycombe: industrial organization, managerial economics; Professor Milstein: intermediate and advanced accounting; Professor Olsh: economic development, history of economic thought; Professor Seidel: money and banking; Professor Singer: auditing and taxation; Professor McIntyre: macroeconomics, international economics.
-Students major in this department to prepare for careers in business and finance; for careers in government such as economic analysis, administration, and foreign service; and, by completing graduate study in a university, for professional careers in law, business, and economics.
+Students who major in this program, in addition to acquiring a broad liberal education prepare for careers in business and finance; for careers in government such as economic analysis, administration, and foreign service; and, by completing graduate study in a university, for professional careers in law, business, and economics.
+The College's business administration graduates are admitted to fine graduate schools in economics, business administration, and law.
+Others go directly to jobs in businesses such as banking, insurance, and manufacturing, while others secure positions in federal departments such as Labor, Commerce, FDIC, IRS, and State.
 A student may also prepare to teach social studies in public secondary schools (middle/high school).
-BASIC MAJOR:
+Other Educational Options in Business Administration: Because of the substantial number of Economics courses required by the major, many students complete either a dual or double major with Economics which combines the advantages of both theoretical and applied disciplines.
+BASIC MAJOR (48 HRS) Required: